rtvo20/dsc180_capstone_q2/README.md

 ![image](https://user-images.githubusercontent.com/59627502/218383326-7880d998-0aeb-4b63-8ce6-24aad0ae5f85.png)
 * This is our result from a graph containing multiple samples, but the test data will contain just 1 sample.

+## Additional features
+At the final stage of our project, we moved from using Neo4j Docker to Neo4j Desktop, as this version has more practical use for the lab team.
+Our run.py and this README file contain instructions and functionality for Neo4j Docker in order to support reproducibility; however we have included a `preprocessing.ipynb` that contains several features used with Neo4j Desktop that is useful in practice for the lab team.
+To briefly describe those features:
+  * Saving `action`, `chem`, and `link` CSV files along with cypher files to the appropriate folders within the local Neo4j Desktop installation
+    * CSV files are saved to the `import` folder within the Neo4j Desktop database directory
+    * Cypher files are saved to the `bin` folder within the Neo4j Desktop database directory
+  * Version control to keep track of batches of data that have already been processed, to avoid unnecessary redundant processing of batchs.
+  * Deleting CSV files after they are used to load data into Neo4j to reduce clutter in file storage.